esciencecenter-digital-skills/research-software-support/modules/publication/slides-publication.md

 ## Automate as many steps as possible!

-For example, you can automate archiving on Zenodo by linking it to your github account
+For example, you can automate archiving on Zenodo by linking it to your GitHub account

 See instructions in the "Automating software publication" tab of this story